Financial Statements

 Shareholders in a co-op corporation are considered by the Internal Revenue Service to be homeowners.
 As a shareholder, you may be entitled to deduct your share of the real estate taxes and mortgage interest paid by the cooperative.
 If you obtained an individual mortgage to purchase your shares in the corporation (also known as a “share loan”), you are also entitled to deduct any interest paid on that loan.
 Read more.

-Therefore, approximately 42% of the maintenance charges you paid to the co-op in 2010 is tax deductible.
+Therefore, approximately 40 percent of the maintenance charges you paid to the co-op in 2022 is tax-deductible.
 If you owned your apartment for only part of the year, you need to prorate the deductions accordingly.
 If you received any tax abatements during the year, your real estate tax deduction must be reduced by the total amount of the abatements you received.

 Selling Your Shares – Capital Gain Exclusion